eharris128/obsidian-content-os/README.md

 ### 2. LinkedIn Authentication
 1. Open plugin settings
-2. Click "Generate LinkedIn OAuth Token"
+2. Click "Generate LinkedIn access token"
-3. Complete the OAuth flow in your browser
+3. Complete the login flow in your browser
 4. Copy and paste the access token into the plugin settings
-5. Click "Validate Token" to verify the token works
+5. Click "Validate token" to verify the token works

 ### 3. Create Your First Post
-- Use the ribbon icon (LinkedIn logo) to open the post composer
+- Use the ribbon icon (send icon) to open the post composer
 - Or use the command palette: "Create LinkedIn post"
 - Write your content in the modal
-- Click "Post to LinkedIn" to publish
+- Click "Post" to publish

 ## Usage

 ### Creating Posts
-1. **Ribbon Icon**: Click the LinkedIn icon in the left ribbon
+1. **Ribbon Icon**: Click the send icon in the left ribbon
 2. **Command Palette**: Search for "Create LinkedIn post"
 3. **Write Content**: Enter your post content in the modal
 4. **Character Limit**: Stay within LinkedIn's 3000 character limit
-5. **Publish**: Click "Post to LinkedIn" to publish immediately
+5. **Publish**: Click "Post" to publish immediately

 ### Settings Configuration
-- **LinkedIn Access Token**: Your OAuth token for API access
+- **LinkedIn Access Token**: Your OAuth token for API access (password field for security)
 - **Dev Mode**: Enable for detailed logging and debugging
 - **Log Level**: Control the verbosity of logs when dev mode is enabled